 XIS: Apparently the process of integration was not the slowest.

-XIS: Or perhaps you are determined and persistent person.
+XIS: Or perhaps you are a determined and persistent person.

-CR: I think so, that persistence worked in my favor.
+CR: I think so, that persistence worked in my favour.

 XIS: How long you pass per year in India?